Blusutils/DESrv/CONTRIBUTING.md

     * Please provide clear and concise (as you can) description of what the bug is, versions of Core and libraries you are using.

-    * It can help us understand the problem and fix it faster.
+    * If bug is able to reproduce, please describe how it can be reproduce (code examples, video, etc.)

     * If it possible, please attach a relevant log output (`*desrv directory*/logs`) and/or screenshots.
 Additional context that can be useful also welcome.

+    > These items can help us understand the problem and fix it faster.

 3. Enhancements